Taiwan defends largest airport against simulated Chinese attack

 China, which regards Taiwan as its territory, has upped the pressure in recent years, with near-daily warplane incursions and Chinese vessels deployed around the island's waters.

-Taiwan has always held frequent military drills, but in recent months increased the civilian component.
-This week, as the army holds various exercises across the island, local governments are also holding air raid drills in different cities.
+Taiwan holds frequent military drills, but has in recent months increased the civilian component.
+This week, local governments are conducting air raid drills in different cities.

-"We need to start from the concept of a 'whole-society defence', to integrate and utilise the resources of the military, central government, local governments and civilian sectors, and to coordinate all units to work together," said Taiwanese President Tsai Ing-wen, during her visit to a drill at an oil refinery in Taoyuan.

-Dressed in fatigues and wearing a mask -- she was diagnosed with Covid this week, though has mild symptoms -- Tsai watched on as soldiers fended off "attack agents" that parachuted out of helicopters.
+Troops also conducted an exercise at Taipei's main train station -- a key infrastructure point in the capital -- while another drill was held at an oil refinery in Taoyuan.

 "The protection of the oil refinery was incorporated into this Han Kuang exercise to simulate possible attacks or disasters to establish comprehensive contingency measures, and effectively protect our critical infrastructure," Tsai said.

-A drill was initially scheduled at an airport in Taiwan's southeast Taitung Tuesday, but was cancelled due to Typhoon Doksuri.
+An airport drill was initially scheduled in Taiwan's southeast Taitung Tuesday, but was cancelled due to Typhoon Doksuri.

+The typhoon -- which killed at least one person in northern Philippines -- is currently expected to bypass the island as it moves north to mainland China.

 © 2023 AFP